AmokSolderer/APC/README.md

 The APC features an HW extensions interface which is an 8 bit bus with several enable signals.
 At the moment there're two extension board available, but you could use it for all kinds of additional hardware.

 The first board is an LED expansion board to control WS2812 based LED-Strips with the APC.
-For more information about this board please refer to the [hardware section](https://github.com/AmokSolderer/APC/tree/master/DOC/Hardware).
+For more information about this board please refer to the [APC LED expansion board](https://github.com/AmokSolderer/APC/blob/master/DOC/LEDexpBoard.md) section.

 The following picture shows the APC 2.0 in a Black Knight with the LED Expansion board connected to the hardware extensions interface.